kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 assembly instruction ```ret```) the Return Address is popped off the stack and into EIP.

-In this challenge only the return address is being verified...
+In this challenge only the Return Address is being verified...

 Well, why don't we find a ROP gadget that is simply the address of "ret" located in the executable, and build our stack similar to before?